*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - 2 teaspoons is a pretty good place to start, but I tend to use a bagged version of this tea.

 Hops Tea is an experience.
 It really is a unique tea to try.
 I don’t think it tastes like beer.
-One of the best hops teas around is from Buddha Teas (*affiliate link).
+Buddha Teas Organic Hops Tea is One of the best hops teas around.
 Give it a look if you want to try it out.

 One other tip, if you use loose hops flowers, a french press works great for making the tea.